Happy New Year!

 Your mom shoved seconds in your face.
 Your aunt baked you cookies and the dessert assortment was just too good to pass up.

-In fact, having regular indulgences, can preempt you from wanting more bad stuff.
+having regular indulgences can preempt ME from wanting more of the 'bad' stuff."

-So, if that dessert gave you a ‘fix’ and you balanced it out by reducing the carbs in the next 2-3 meals or skipped a meal or two or worked out, you created balance.
+If those few bites of dessert gave you a ‘fix’ and you balanced it out by reducing the carbs in the next 2-3 meals or skipped a meal or two, or worked out, you created balance.

 Why beat yourself up for something you CHOSE to do in the first place...?

 Ultimately, an indulgence should feel like that.
-If you feel awful afterwards, it’s a punishment.
-Find the tipping point where you enjoy the taste and physical effects and where that switches into a negative experience.
-That’s where you want to stop (it takes time to figure this out, but once you have, you won’t be overdoing it anymore because feeling awful will become a huge deterrent.
+If you feel awful and guilty afterwards, it’s a punishment.
+There is a fine tipping point where you enjoy the treat and where that switches into a negative experience.
+That’s the point where you want to stop.
+To find that point may take a bit of trial and error, but once you find it, you won't overdo it anymore because that awful feeling with deter you next time.

 We do arrive at a point though where we may feel gross, bloated, heavy, tired, sluggish, brain fog, even anxiety and depression.
-Those symptoms signal us that we overdid and we crave the opposite feeling.
-Feeling 'clean', lean, in charge, energized, light, and balanced.
+Those symptoms signal us that we overdid and we crave the opposite feeling: Feeling 'clean', lean, light, in charge, energized, light, and balanced.

 Many people start the new year with a detox or an intense workout program.
 But, that's actually not necessary to reset yourself mentally and physically.
 And, surprisingly it's not about the foods you eat, but more about the foods you DON'T eat.